 Robert DOGER DE SPEVILLE, Independent Non-Executive Director

-Mr. Doger de Spéville, born in 1951, qualified as a Chartered Accountant in South Africa in 1974.
-He joined New Mauritius Hotels Ltd as Director in 1977 up to 2015.
-He was appointed to the Board of Directors of the Company on 21 December 2016.
+Mr. Robert Doger de Spéville, born in 1951, qualified as a Chartered Accountant in South Africa in 1974.
+He joined New Mauritius Hotels Ltd in 1977 as Financial Director, and in 1981, he was appointed Commercial Director